Empire State of Mind

-"Empire State of Mind" is a song performed by American rapper Jay-Z featuring American singer Alicia Keys from the former's 11th studio album, The Blueprint 3 (2009).
-It was released on October 20, 2009.
-Produced by Al Shux, the song features a music sample of "Love on a Two-Way Street" performed by The Moments.
-It was originally written by Angela Hunte and Janet Sewell-Ulepic as a tribute to their hometown, New York City.
-The following month, they submitted it to Jay-Z's label Roc Nation, whose reviews were a discouragement.
-They later took the suggestion of an associate of EMI Music Publishing and resubmitted it to Jay-Z, who kept the "New York" singing part on the hook, changed the verses, and recorded it.
-The song's title, similar to New York State of Mind, is a wordplay and tribute to New York's nickname (Empire State) and could also be a reference to the Empire State Building in Manhattan, New York City.
+"Empire State of Mind" is a song recorded by American rapper Jay-Z featuring American singer-songwriter Alicia Keys, for the former's eleventh studio album The Blueprint 3 (2009).
+Produced by Al Shux, the song features a music sample of "Love on a Two-Way Street" performed by the Moments.
+Angela Hunte and Janet Sewell-Ulepic originally wrote it as a tribute to their hometown, New York City.
+The following month, they submitted it to Roc Nation, whose reviews were discouraging.
+They later took the suggestion of an EMI Music Publishing associate and resubmitted it to Jay-Z, who kept the "New York" singing part on the hook, changed the verses, and recorded it.
+The song's title, similar to "New York State of Mind" by Billy Joel and "N.Y.
+State of Mind" by Nas, is a play on and tribute to New York's nickname "Empire State".
+"Empire State of Mind" was released as the third single from The Blueprint 3 on September 1, 2009, by Roc Nation and Atlantic Records.

 The song originally featured Hunte on the hook, but when Hunte and Sewell-Ulepic were asked if they thought anyone else would be more appropriate for the chorus, Hunte suggested Keys.
-Mary J. Blige was also considered for the part, but Keys was chosen after Jay-Z heard the song's piano loop.
+Fellow New York-based musician Mary J. Blige was also considered, but Jay-Z chose Keys after hearing the song's piano loop.
 "Empire State of Mind" contains songwriting contributions from Keys and Shux.
-The song was described by critics as an "orchestral rap ballad" with "crashing piano chords" and a "soaring" hook.
-It contains references to various locations in New York and its famous residents, while describing the city's essence.
+Critics described the song as an "orchestral rap ballad" with "crashing piano chords" and a "soaring" hook.
+It references several locations in New York and its famous residents, while describing the city's essence.